hmeng/the-gen-z-catechism/chapters/post-48.md

 ---
-layout: default
+layout: chapter
-title: "Post 48"
+title: "Post #48: How do we love others?"
 ---
 # Post #48: How do we love others?